'Low-key guy' behind free-the-beer case awaits Supreme Court decision

 Didn't watch hearing

-He fought the charge and Campbellton provincial court Judge Ronald Leblanc acquitted him in April 2016.
+He fought the charge and Provincial Court Judge Ronald Leblanc acquitted him in April 2016.
 LeBlanc ruled the liquor restriction was unconstitutional because Section 121 of the Constitution Act states products from any province "shall … be admitted free into each of the other provinces."

 New Brunswick's attorney general is now asking the top court to overrule that decision, arguing it would "redesign Canadian federalism" as we know it.